Contact:

 Corrosion protection

-Definition: What is meant by corrosion protection
+Definition: What is meant by corrosion protection?

 Corrosion protection encompasses all measures that prevent or slow the material change and degradation of metallic materials through chemical or electrochemical reactions with the environment.
 Typical goals include preventing rust on steel surfaces, preserving the passive film on reinforcing steel in concrete, and ensuring the leak-tightness of hydraulic systems.
 Protection can be achieved through material selection, design detailing, coatings, inhibitory media, cathodic methods, controlled operating conditions, and appropriate storage.
 In the context of concrete demolition shears, rock and concrete splitters, and other attachments from Darda GmbH, this means protecting surfaces so that they remain functional over the long term despite mechanical loading, moisture, salt, and dust, while also properly accounting for corrosion on load-bearing components of structures when making deconstruction decisions.
+In practice, effective concepts combine barrier protection, electrochemical control (passivation or sacrificial action), and preventive design to minimize electrolyte contact and stagnation.

 Corrosion mechanisms and protection principles

 In practice, corrosion usually arises from the interaction of an electrolyte (e.g., water with dissolved salts), oxygen, and a metallic material.
 Common forms include uniform corrosion, pitting, crevice corrosion, galvanic corrosion (dissimilar metal couples), and stress corrosion cracking.
 In concrete, reinforcement corrosion results from carbonation (pH reduction due to CO2) or chloride ingress; in plant and deconstruction environments, condensation, salt-laden spray, cavities, damaged coatings, and conductive deposits promote undercutting of protection systems.
-Protection principles therefore aim to eliminate at least one reaction partner: keep water out, limit oxygen ingress, passivate the material, equalize electrical potentials, or use sacrificial materials.
-In application, these principles are implemented through proper materials, surface systems, sealing concepts, fluid care, and scheduled maintenance.
+In addition, erosion-corrosion from abrasive particles and microbiologically influenced corrosion in stagnant or mineral-rich waters may accelerate local attack.
+High-strength steels can be susceptible to hydrogen effects under certain conditions and therefore require careful system selection.

 Corrosion protection for concrete demolition shears and rock and concrete splitters